- Public funds will be expended in an efficient, effective, equitable, and ethical manner.

 To adhere to and monitor compliance with state law, federal law (where applicable), Board Policy, and the terms and conditions of contracts.

 B. Delegation of Authority

 Except for an expenditure which State law requires that the Board must approve which may not be delegated, any contract for an expenditure of $100,000 or less may be approved by the President or his designee.
 A contract or purchase requiring an expenditure of more than $100,000 must first have Board approval unless the Board has previously approved a budget or other written plan listing the items and their approximate cost.

 For construction and architectural services in excess of $500,000, a limited number of well-qualified vendors shall make presentations to the Board.
 The administration shall provide the Board with appropriate evaluative criteria or questions for use by the Board in the review process.
 The administration shall provide a summary of the proposals and provide evaluative judgment concerning strengths and weakness of these well-qualified vendors.

-The administration shall produce an annual report on purchasing activities.
-The report shall include aggregate expenditures by vendor for the most recently completely fiscal year.
+The administration shall produce an annual report on purchasing activities, contract awards, and payments.
+The report shall include aggregate expenditures by vendor (prime contracts and subcontracts) for the most recently completely fiscal year.
 The report shall also identify the following: